Zum Hauptinhalt springen

 Promotional Gift Cards

-If you distribute gift cards as part of a limited-time promotion, auto-deactivation ensures that unclaimed cards are cleaned up after the promotion ends.
+If you distribute gift cards as part of a limited-time promotion, auto-deactivation lets you give the campaign a hard end date so the entire batch is cleaned up after the promotion is over.

 Example: Create 500 gift cards for a holiday campaign.
-Set auto-deactivation to 90 days so any unclaimed cards are deactivated 3 months after creation.
+Set auto-deactivation to 90 days so the entire batch is deactivated 3 months after creation, signalling the end of the campaign for both used and unused cards.

 Reducing Gift Card Liability

-Unredeemed gift cards represent a financial liability on your books.
-Auto-deactivation helps reduce this liability by disabling cards that customers have shown no interest in redeeming.
+Outstanding gift card balances represent a financial liability on your books.
+Auto-deactivation helps reduce that liability by retiring older batches on a fixed schedule.

 Fraud Prevention